ThakurSaad/blinkbook-client/README.md

 BlinkBook is a social media project.
 The main features are:

 - Light mode and dark mode.
-- Users can post status with image.
+- Users can post statuses with images.
 - Like/unlike posts.
-- Add/remove friends from friendlist.
+- Add/remove friends from the friend list.
 - View newsfeed.
-- View own profile.
+- View your own profile.
-- View other users proflie.
+- View other users' profiles.